Viconia-IT/snipe-it/README.md

 ### Fresh installation

-For development or a new installation you can follow [the official documentation](https://snipe-it.readme.io/docs/installation) except for the download section at the start.
+For development or a new installation with you can follow [the official documentation](https://snipe-it.readme.io/docs/installation) except for the download section at the start.
- - You need to cloning this project instead of the original using: "git clone https://github.com/Viconia-IT/snipe-it.git [folder]"
+ - You need to clone this project instead of the original using: "git clone https://github.com/Viconia-IT/snipe-it.git [folder]"

 ### Development